BAGM

 • Some sink models include accessories (such as drain racks or cutting boards) that require specific cut-out designs.
 Please provide these details in advance for review.

-Cabinet and Faucet Coordination
+Cabinet & Faucet Coordination

 Be sure to review your sink selection with your cabinet maker or verify that existing cabinetry can accommodate the sink dimensions.
 Sinks are being manufactured larger, while cabinet dimensions have remained standard—particularly in recessed door styles, which reduce interior cabinet depth and may make some sinks incompatible.